OpenBagTwo/LighterEnd/README.md

 - [x] **Alpha 4** Bring back the music discs and modify the vanilla loot tables to provide them
 - [ ] **First Beta**: Introduce the first biomes and a start modifying the worldgen so stuff naturally spawns
-- [ ] **First Release**: Enough worldgen that the experience can be enjoyed without needing to play in creative or roll one's own custom datapack
+- [ ] **First Release**: A full mod experience where a player can start in The End and "beat the game" from The End

 ### Out of Scope